cr41g/NetbeansCreateAnnotatedSpringProject/README.md

 The main purpose is to create a Java Config based application rather than the xml Config which NetBeans creates by default.

-It also deletes the unessasary redirect.jsp Netbeans creates, as well as the now redundant xml files.
+It also deletes the unecessary redirect.jsp Netbeans creates, as well as the now redundant xml files.

 The app rewrites the web.xml file to allow for Java Config and adds the packages you supply, as well as 3 main java files (AppConfig, MvcConfig and a MainController) with minimal code, but enough to run your Spring app straight away.